yodkwtf/next-tube/guide.md

 #### page.module.css

-`page.module.css` is the main page's CSS file, somewhat similar to `index.module.css` in Next.js v12.

-Next.js v13 uses CSS Modules by default, so you can use CSS Modules in `page.module.css`.
+Next.js v13 uses CSS Modules by default, so you can use CSS Modules like `page.module.css`.

 ## Routing